VictorSDelpiu/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM defines a standard for accessing documents: "The W3C Document Object Model (DOM) is a platform and language-neutral interface that allows programs and scripts to dynamically access and update the content, structure, and style of a document."

 2. What is an event?

+All event objects in the DOM are based on the Event Object.

+Therefore, all other event objects (like MouseEvent and KeyboardEvent) has access to the Event Object's properties and methods.

 3. What is an event listener?

+An event listener is what happens when an event occurs on a specific element which we can do something about.
+We put an event listener on an element and give it a callback.
+When that event is triggered on the element, the callback is run.

 4. Why would we convert a NodeList into an Array?

+To allow the use of more array methods.

 5. What is a component?

+The interconnection of all web technology of html, css, and javascript coming together to work as the building block.

 ### Git Set up